QDRIVEdotDev/GLaDOS-Intention-Engine/system_prompt.md

 ---

-### 🧠 CRITICAL PROTOCOL: TRAINING EXAMPLE REFINEMENT
+## 🧠 CRITICAL: TRAINING EXAMPLE REFINEMENT

 To ensure that GLaDOS operates correctly, your training examples must model the exact deterministic behavior you want to see as a result.
 Follow these blueprints for good training examples, and try to avoid the "neuro-toxins" that degrade her cognitive performance in the poor training examples also shown below.